taxfix/cakets/README.md

 export default declare({ database });
 ```

-`declare` is just syntax sugar for modules which do not have any dependency:
+`declare` is just syntax sugar for modules which do not have any dependencies:

 ```typescript
 // the following is equivalent to: declare({ database })